Shareholder value: Alternatives

+Customer value creation

+In this school of thought, the purpose of a business is to create and keep customers.

-Stakeholder value
+Stakeholder management

-The broad idea of "stakeholder value" is the most common basis of alternative frameworks.
+The broad idea of "stakeholders" is the most common basis of alternative frameworks.
 The intrinsic or extrinsic worth of a business measured by a combination of financial success, usefulness to society, and satisfaction of employees, the priorities determined by the makeup of the individuals and entities that together own the shares and direct the company.
 This is sometimes referred to as stakeholder value.
 Stakeholder value heavily relies on corporate social responsibility and long-term financial stability as a core business strategy.
 Academic Pete Thomas outlines one response which sees the idea of stakeholder management as "a dangerous and illegitimate challenge to shareholder interests".

 The stakeholder value model is prevalent in regions where limited liability laws are not strong.
 Some companies, choosing to prioritize social responsibility, elect to prioritize the social and financial welfare of employees and suppliers over shareholders; this, in turn, shields shareholders, the owners of the company, from liability when the law would not be lenient should the company engage in poor behavior.

 Despite its high potential social benefit, this concept is difficult to implement in practice because of the difficulty of determining equivalent measures for usefulness to society and satisfaction of employees.
 For instance, how much additional "usefulness to society" should shareholders expect if they were to give up $100 million in shareholder return?
 In response to this criticism, defenders of the stakeholder value concept argue that employee satisfaction and usefulness to society will ultimately translate into shareholder value.

 Another related criticism is that it is difficult to determine how to equitably distribute value to stakeholders.
 The question of "who deserves what and how much" is a difficult one to answer.